The Eye Master Collection, $39 Ulta

 I also like to carve out the bottoms with concealer, to make them absolutely perfect.

-NikkieTutorials teaches a really similar method to the one I use in the following eyebrow tutorial video. 👇🏼👇🏼👇🏼 VIDEO 4.
+NikkieTutorials teaches a really similar method to the one I use in the following eyebrow tutorial video. 👇🏼👇🏼👇🏼 4.
 How To Bake Your Face

 Baking your face is a method of letting translucent powder sit on your face long enough to set your makeup.